kerryfang2088/Race-in-Urban-Studies/README.md

 > *"A Hundred Years of Racial Discourse in U.S. Urban Studies."*

-The notebooks are organized by functionality for easier revisions and replication.
+The notebooks are organized by analytical function to facilitate transparency, replication, and future extensions.

-This project is licensed under the MIT License.
+This project is licensed under the MIT License (see **LICENSE**).

 ---

 ## Repository Contents

-Core Analysis Notebooks
+### Core Analysis Notebooks
 - **Race_in_Urban_Studies_LDA.ipynb**
   Latent Dirichlet Allocation (LDA) topic modeling.